-A task force consisting of representatives of the Commonwealth and SEIU, Healthcare Pennsylvania, will be established upon request at the agency level to attempt to develop mutually agreed upon model language for non-standard schedules of work.
+A task force consisting of representatives of the Commonwealth and SEIU, Healthcare Pennsylvania, will be established upon request of the union to develop mutually agreed upon model language for non-standard schedules of work, inclusive of twelve-hour shift schedules.
 SEIU Healthcare Pennsylvania, will be represented on this task force by a total maximum of three bargaining unit members.

 Section 13.
 It is agreed that the provisions of this Article cannot be rigidly applied to part-time employees.
 When changes are made in schedules of part-time employees, such changes will be made on the basis of past practice, hardships involved for individuals and fairness to part-time and full-time employees, subject to the operating requirements of the institution.
-Part-time employees are defined as employees who are not regularly scheduled to work at least 37 1/2 hours in a normal work week or, in the case of employees in seven-day operations, who are not regularly scheduled to work at least 75 hours in a 14 day period.
+Part-time employees are defined as employees who are not regularly scheduled to work at least 37.5 hours in a normal work week or, in the case of employees in seven-day operations, who are not regularly scheduled to work at least 75 hours in a 14 day period.